 Emma is extremely honored to be a recipient of the Jack Kent Cooke Young Artist Award (2016) which is accompanied by a $10,000 scholarship.
 In conjunction with this, she and her eleven-year-old brother, Jacob Taggart, appeared as a duo on the nationally syndicated radio show, From The Top, in November, 2016.

 Just this past summer, Emma and Jacob were invited to participate in the “Grand Piano in Palace” Int’l Piano Festival in St. Petersburg, Russia.
 They performed in prestigious Russian palaces and mansions and played concertos with the Chamber Orchestra of St. Petersburg.
+They were both awarded the Grand Prix of the festival and were offered a scholarship to return next year, as well as a opportunity to embark on a concert tour of Russia!

 Jacob Taggart is a eleven-year-old classically trained pianist.
 Jacob started lessons at age four with Mrs. Mary Carloni.
 After a year, Jacob was referred on to Juilliard graduate, Dr. Reid Smith, with whom he currently studies.